theta-skunkworks/theta-plugin-bluetooth-headset-sample/README.md

 * gradle ver.5.1.1

 ## About voice data licensing

+Since apk version V1.1.0, voice data has been created with [Amazon Polly](https://aws.amazon.com/jp/polly/) for both English and Japanese.
+License notation is unnecessary.

-The sound data used in this program is created at the following site.
+The audio data used by the old apk (Japanese only) was created at the following site.

 [https://note.cman.jp/other/voice/](https://note.cman.jp/other/voice/)